 Over twenty years of research shows that WOOP works.
-Known scientifically as Mental Contrasting with Implementation Intentions, the approach has proven effective across ages and areas of life, helping people achieve goals dealing with health, career/academics, and interpersonal relationships.
+Known scientifically as Mental Contrasting with Implementation Intentions, the approach has proven effective across ages and areas of life, helping people achieve goals dealing with health, interpersonal relations, and academics/career.

 WOOP helped study participants double the amount of regular physical exercise they performed over a four-month period.
 It also helped study participants increase fruit and vegetable intake by 30% over a two year period. — Stadler, Oettingen, & Gollwitzer, 2009, 2010

 WOOP helped chronic pain patients become more physically active during rehabilitation and for three months after. — Christiansen, Oettingen, Dahme, & Klinger, 2010